 CPU frequency scaling allows the operating system to automatically and dynamically scale the processor frequency.
-CPU frequency scaling needs to be enabled if you want your SGI UV system to be able to take advantage of the Intel Turbo Boost technology that is built into each processor.
+CPU frequency scaling needs to be enabled if you want to take advantage of the Intel Turbo Boost technology that is built into each processor.

-The Intel Turbo Boost Technology allows processor cores to run faster than the base operating frequency, as long as they are operating below the limits set for power, current, and temperature.
+The Intel Turbo Boost Technology allows processor cores to run faster than the base operating frequency as long as they are operating below the limits set for power, current, and temperature.
 The CPU frequency scaling setting also affects power consumption and enables you to manage power consumption.
-You can use less power if you clock your processors from 2 Ghtz down to 1 Ghtz, which theoretically cuts power consumption in half.
+For example, you can theoretically cut power consumption in half if you clock the computer's processors from 2 GHz down to 1 GHz.